 In the early years, for obvious reasons, advocacy is undertaken by the parents of the child with disability.
-The families we hear from often experience considerable challenges, including stigma and discrimination, when advocating for the rights of their children.
-Parents across NSW reported gatekeeping (exclusion during enrolment), demands for partial attendance, suspensions, expulsions, and micro exclusions (being segregated within classrooms).
-This deep sense of 'othering' of the child is getting worse, not better.
-Over the last five years, our education (including early childhood, primary and high school) related calls have doubled.
+We are obliged to highlight the rhetoric-reality gap between this inclusive sentiment and the lived experience of families and their child with disability.
+Unfortunately, the families we hear from often experience considerable challenges, including stigma, devaluation and discrimination, when advocating for the rights of their children.
+Parents across NSW report gatekeeping (exclusion during enrolment), demands for partial attendance, suspensions, expulsions, and micro exclusions (being segregated within classrooms).
+We contend this deep sense of 'othering' of the child is getting worse, not better.
+Over the last five years, our education (including early childhood, primary and high school, Out-of-school-hours care) related calls have doubled.